PhD Geological Sciences

-My research here at UBC, as a Ph.D. student and a MAGNET Trainee is focused on studying instrumental mass bias in MC-ICP-MS.
+My research at UBC, as a Ph.D. student and a MAGNET Trainee is focused on improving precision and accuracy in Multi Collector-Inductively Coupled Plasma-Mass Spectrometry.

 August 2009 - July 2012 Teaching Assistant at the Federal University of Rio de Janeiro for the Department of Inorganic Chemistry for the following courses: Experimental General Chemistry II, Experimental Inorganic Chemistry I, and Experimental Inorganic Chemistry II